The Secret to Aging Gracefully: Reduce Stress

 “Cortisol is a hormone that’s released during times of stress, whether physical or psychological,” says Jason Fung, MD, in The Complete Guide to Fasting.
 “This activates the fight-or-flight response— it’s a survival adaptation.”

-Being chronically stressed keeps cortisol ramped up, which ages you more quickly.
+Being chronically stressed keeps cortisol ramped up, which can age you more quickly.

 In Younger, Gottfried describes how we become less resilient to stress as we grow older — a poor night’s sleep has a more detrimental impact as you age.
 She calls the process inflammaging: “the unfortunate hybrid of increasing inflammation, stiffness, and accelerated aging.”